dtudk/pythonsupport-page/docs/index.rst

 Office hours
    we will have physical presence at DTU Lyngby campus on differing locations depending on the used lecture rooms in the Polytechnical Foundation courses.
-   Once these locations has been fixed, we will list the locations and opening hours for the semester.
-These opening hours will change *during* the semester.
-Please stay up to date on this page!
+   See further down for our locations during specific weeks of the semester.
+   This page will be updated continuously.
 Mail -- :mail:`pythonsupport@dtu.dk`
    Outside of office hours we can be contacted through emails.
-We strive to return answers as soon as possible, and will have someone ready to answer Monday through Thursday between 18 and 22.
+We strive to return answers as soon as possible, and will have someone ready to answer Monday through Thursday in the evening
 Discord -- `channel <ps-discord-general_>`_ and `invite link <ps-discord-invite_>`_
    Our support team will also be present on the Discord chatting service.